- Sphere Engine overview

 and thestderr

-data from the "compilation" stage respectively
+data from the "build" stage respectively,

-Evaluation
+Evaluation (test

 In this stage, the Content Manager has all the data required to make a final decision about the user's submission.